 Our History

-The Claggett Center is rich in history dating back to prehistoric times.
 The Archeology Society of Maryland conducted field sessions at Claggett in 2007 and 2008.
-Those excavations unearthed thousands of artifacts left by a native American people that inhabited the Monocacy River banks between 1300 and 1500 AD.
+Those excavations unearthed thousands of artifacts left by native American people that inhabited the Monocacy River banks between 1300 and 1500 AD.
+This would likely have included the Sussquehannock people, who shared a namesake with the river that dominates their landscape and provided life to the people.

 The earliest recorded history dates to 1730 when the land was patented as Buckingham House and granted to Edward Spriggs, a colonel in the British Army and a well known pre-Revolutionary War land speculator.
 Later names on the deed include families of German and English descent such as Tanneyhill, Cunningham, Schnertzell, Hasselback, and Baker.